Growing IN Place Symposium 2015

 Jay Walljasper, Writer on urban planning, community development, and sustainability.
 Neighborhoods for All: The Design Imperative.

-How can safe, sociable, walkable, bikeable, verdant urban neighborhoods be created that support healthy development of children, families, and all people.
+How can safe, sociable, walkable, bikeable, verdant urban neighborhoods be created that support the healthy development of children, families, and all people?
 Jay Walljasper will review examples of action around the world, where local community engagement demonstrates the imaginative possibilities of improving neighborhood livability through physical changes in the public domain.

 David Driskell, MCP.
 Executive Director of Community Planning, Housing, and Sustainability, City of Boulder, CO.
 Growing Up Boulder: Creating a Sustainable Partnership to Engage Young People in Community Design and Planning.

-Boulder is a community with a strong culture of civic engagement, a proud history of vision-driven participatory planning, and an urban form that is compact, well connected, and surrounded by public open space.
+Boulder is a community with a strong culture of civic engagement, proud history of vision-driven participatory planning, and an urban form that is compact, well connected, and surrounded by public open space.
 However, young people’s voices have often been absent in community decision making.
 Growing Up Boulder was formed as a partnership between the city, university, and school district, to engage young people — from preschoolers up to university undergraduates — in a wide array of planning and design initiatives, creating outcomes that better reflect young people’s needs and priorities and catalyzing a fundamental shift in perception for everyone involved.

 Robin Moore, Dipl.Arch, MCP, Hon.
 ASLA.
 Department of Landscape Architecture, NC State University; Director, Natural Learning Initiative.
 Designing Nature into City Childhood.